 - Built in filter

 - It is really a device to help your puppy, kittens, flying fox, koala, bird spend its energy on recovery instead of maintaining body temperature so much.

 - Internal dimensions: 41cm (wide) x 39cm (deep) x 39cm (high).

 A brooder ICU such as this is used for exotic bird brooding, dog or puppy brooding and intensive care, and wildlife rescue and rehabilitation.
 (They’ve been used for wallabies, koalas, fruit bats etc).
 The sticker says bird brooder but it also operates as an animal brooder.
 It used to be labelled for its preferred purpose but they are both the same machine.

 Why Anion activation?

 Anion is an electron or ion with a negative charge also known as a vitamin of the air.
 Usually anions are found in clean areas of nature such as woodland or mountains.
-Breathing in anions promotes cell metabolism, increases vitality, cleans blood, stabilises nerves, aids in exhaustion recovery and improves appetite.
-Your Rcom brooder collides ions with oxygen to create more ions.
+Breathing in anions promotes cell metabolism, increases vitality, cleanses blood, stabilises nerves, aids in recuperating energy and improves appetite.
+The Rcom Brooder collides ions with oxygen to create more ions.

 As with all computer-based equipment, use a power point with surge protection to protect your asset.
 Plug your ICU into a surge protection power plug/ UPS (uninterrupted power supply) to protect the internal digital parts against power spikes and brown outs.